gGouleas/JavaExercises/Project_PrivateSchool/README.md

-This project stores and prints various data for a school
+This project stores and prints various data about a school